 I was not quite as happy one overcast early evening when I met my brother at Mama Carolla’s, a local Italian restaurant, for dinner.
 I got a lot of haze if the sun wasn’t perfectly behind me.

 It was a little too cool and damp to sit outside under these umbrellas.
 I’m sure past sunny days dulled their color to what you see.

 This camera and film are quite capable of capturing bold red, though.

-My 35RC’s electromechanical autoexposure system did a nice job even under challenging lighting circumstances.
+My 35RC’s electromechanical autoexposure system did a nice job even in mixed lighting.

 To see more photos, check out my Olympus 35RC gallery.

 The Olympus 35RC does good work — but it doesn’t feel as well made as other small rangefinders I’ve used.
 The camera body is solid enough, but the controls feel cheap.
 Enough of these have survived the last 40-plus years that it appears not to have mattered.